What No-one Tells You About Fertility Problems

 - When you get pregnant, it doesn’t seem real: You spend so long thinking and hoping and trying not to think about hope, when it does happen it’s overwhelming.
 I did one test and didn’t believe until I did ten more the next day, when the shop re-opened.
 Even after ten tests and lots of early pregnancy signs, I couldn’t really relax.
 I carried on testing for weeks, I obsessed about my symptoms.
 I think it definitely contributed to pregnancy anxiety.
 At ten weeks, I was sat in a clinic waiting room surrounded by women with 30+ week bumps and texting my mum ‘I feel like a fraud!’
 She replied ‘You do deserve to be there, you know’.

 - You think it’s just you, but it really, really isn’t: When you don’t get pregnant, it can be a really isolating time.
 You feel like it’s just you and no-one knows what you’re going through.
 But as soon as you’re pregnant and have a baby, it turns out that at lot of people you meet have had fertility issues or been through treatment at some point.
 Most people I know with children did.
-It’s not just you, I promise.
+It’s not just you with fertility problems, I promise.